Frequently Asked Questions

 How close is the nearest airport?
 Do you provide transportation to and from the airport?

 The closest airport is only a ten-minute ride from Small Hope Bay Lodge.
 We do not provide transfers, however, there are always taxis waiting at the airport.
+The average taxi rate is $30 an hour.

 Is there internet service at Small Hope Bay Lodge?